ta-data-lis/lab-mysql-first-queries/answers.md

 /*The average rating of (reviewed) paid apps is 4.05, identical to the one of free apps*/

 /*Price could matter (a bit) if we define only rating as "care"*/ /*On a more broad definition of "care", that considers rating and number of reviews, no clear conclusion on the influence of price can be made*/

-## Deliverables
-You need to submit a `.sql` file that includes the queries used to answer the questions above, as well as an `.md` file including your answers.